 Legislation

-Georgia Lawmakers Debate Silencer Legalization While Gun Safety Bills Stall
+Georgia Lawmakers Debate Silencer Legalization as Gun Safety Bills Face Stalemate

 Virginia Democrats Pass 12 Gun Restriction Bills, With More Pending